 - Create your first campaign

-It's simple as that!
-Now you're ready to reach your first prospects.
+It's as simple as that!
+Once you do that, you're ready to reach your first prospects.

 To get started, log in with your credentials under app.growbots.com.